havardob/personal-site-v2/sections/section-posts.md

   stroke-linejoin="round" stroke-width="16"></polyline></svg>
 order: 3
 ---
 This is my blog.
 Or stories.
 Or whatever you wanna call it.
-Here you'll find a bunch of my writing, some of which has been published to the likes of [UXCollective.cc](https://uxdesign.cc/search?q=h%C3%A5vard%20brynjulfsen) on Medium.
+Here you'll find a bunch of my writing, some of which has been published to the likes of [UXCollective.cc](https://uxdesign.cc/search?q=h%C3%A5vard%20brynjulfsen) on Medium and [CSS-Tricks](https://css-tricks.com/author/havardbrynjulfsen/).